 The Fallacy of the Left-Right Divide

 This story is false.
 Not partially false.
 Not false in some nuanced academic sense.
-Straightforwardly, demonstrably, consequentially false.
+It is demonstrably, consequentially, dangerously false.

 And the falseness of it is killing us.